 A parent or the county must file a court case to obtain an order for child support.
 Child support can be a stand-alone case or can be granted in the following cases:

 - Paternity action

-In most cases, child support ends once the child graduates from high school.
+Child support ends when the child no longer fits the legal definition of “child”.
 Under Minnesota law, a “child” is defined as someone who is: